Registrations for 2019/20 are now open. A downloadable list of all available courses is here.

 Interested institutions should allocate one person to be the coordinator and The Open University will advise that person about the scheme and answer questions.
+We can also arrange a visit to individual schools, to meet with staff to discuss YASS, or deliver a presentation to pupils.
 The institution will then agree to accept responsibility for selecting and registering suitable students.

 It is not possible to register online as pupils are under 18.
 The appropriate YASS registration forms will be supplied to the school and should be returned to The OU in Scotland.